 - 2 tsp Caster sugar

 Crack the egg into a jug and combine the caster sugar and a tablespoon of the weighed flour using a whisk into a runny paste.

 Continue to add the remaining flour and milk taking it in turns until you achieve a thick batter texture.
 Doing it this way in stages will prevent lumps of flour from forming.

 No need for any fat in the pan (unless you don't trust you pan), simply spoon 2 dessert spoons of batter into the pan, if your pan is not flat bottomed you'll only achieve perfect circles in you cook one at a time.

 Wait for bubbles to appear on the surface and pop, be patient, this will take about 5 mins.
 Once bubbles have popped you're good to turn your pancake over, the second side will need only 20-30 seconds.

 Layer on a plate and enjoy with a multitude choice of toppings – enjoy!

-Don’t loose this recipe for Scotch Pancakes, pin it for later…
+Don’t lose this recipe pin it for later…